wannasleepforlong/YOLO-Road-Sign-Detection-/README.md

 # YOLO-Vehicle-Detection
-Vehicle detection using YOLOv8 pretrained model on custom dataset.
+## Vehicle detection using YOLOv8 pretrained model on custom dataset.

-Classification : Labelling of an object with no bounding box Localization : Classification of an object with bounding box Detection : Locallizing multiple objects
+Classification : Labelling of an object with no bounding box

+Localization : Classification of an object with bounding box

+Detection : Locallizing multiple objects

 In our model, we bound image with labels and send it in a convolutional net and softmax will give us the classification.

-y =  pc   does image have any object/ objectness score
+%y =        pc   does image have any object/ objectness score,
-	   bx   bounding box cordinates
+%	   bx   bounding box cordinates,
-	   by
+%	   by
-	   bz
+%	   bz
-	   bw
+%	   bw
-	   c1   probability of class 1
+%	   c1   probability of class 1,
-	   c2   probability of class 2
+%	   c2   probability of class 2,
-	   c3   probaiblity of class 3  ]
+%	   c3   probaiblity of class 3,

 loss = (y1-yp1)^2 + (y2-yp2)^2 + ...